Generic Name: vigabatrin

-Table 5 lists the treatment emergent adverse reactions that occurred in ≥2% and more than one patient per Sabril treated group and that occurred more frequently than in placebo patients from 2 U.S. add-on clinical studies of refractory CPS in adults.
+Table 5 lists the adverse reactions that occurred in ≥2% and more than one patient per Sabril treated group and that occurred more frequently than in placebo patients from 2 U.S. add-on clinical studies of refractory CPS in adults.

 | Sabril dosage